fosterkids98/mod5/README.md

 For this project I have recreated a simplistic version of Crunchyroll, featuring

+The Genre 'Table' is in the Dropdown for Browse

 their large carrousel and cards for choosing a show.

 Bootstrap Components